dmentipl/cocktails/content/recipes/paloma.md

 style: built
 ---

-_Note: you can make the drink fancy by substituting the grapefruit soda for grapefruit juice, agave syrup, and soda water._
+You can make the drink fancy by substituting the grapefruit soda for a combination of grapefruit juice, agave syrup, and soda water.

 ## Ingredients